12 sports idioms that are used in business English

 Not all sports terms work in every context.
 American football and baseball terms are more common in American business English, and cricket and rugby terms won’t work at all.
 It may seem like your colleagues are being vague, but using metaphors to describe a work situation is a form of politeness in English.
 To expand your business English vocabulary, try working one or two of these terms into your next business meeting or presentation.

-This refers to fighting for the smallest of gains will make the difference in the end, and those that take the time to do this will win.
+This refers to fighting for the smallest of gains will make the difference in the end, and those who take the time to do this will win.
 It’s related to American football, where players can spend ages pushing back and forth over a relatively small area of the field.

 This means to succeed spectacularly.
 It’s referring to hitting a baseball all the way out of the ballpark (this is what baseball stadiums are called in the U.S.).
 If you were using it in a work setting, you might say something like, “I gave the project to Sarah because I know she will knock it out of the park.”